401(k) Calculator

 Tax benefits of 401(k) contributions

 A traditional 401(k) allows you to contribute pre-tax income, which lowers your taxable income in the year of contribution.
-The money grows tax-deferred, meaning you won’t pay taxes on earnings until you begin withdrawals in retirement.
+The money grows tax-deferred.
+You won't pay taxes on earnings until you withdraw them in retirement.
 Withdrawals are taxed as ordinary income, but this structure often lets you pay less tax overall if your income is lower in retirement.

 cashWithdrawal icon